Bachelor of Fine Arts

 - Relief space with etching press, hydraulic press, and range of brayers and rollers

 - Fully-stocked lithography studio with range of stones, lithography plates, four presses (including a table-top press, and an electric press), vacuum exposure unit, and variety of rollers

 - Print-media dedicated darkroom with a Nuarc flip-top exposure unit and plate developing sink

-- Print resource room with access to decades of student, faculty, and visiting artist prints
+- Print resource room with access to decades of student, Full-time Faculty, and visiting artist prints

 Print Media alumni become successful practicing artists, graduate students, freelance designers, illustrators, teachers, and small business owners.

 "Our print department instructors are all working specifically in printmaking as their primary artistic output, and their real-world knowledge has been influential in shaping how I contextualize my work in the broader printmaking community.
 Their mentorship has been invaluable regarding the production of my prints, but even more so in preparing me for life as a printmaker after graduation." - Scott Baird, 3rd year Print Media major

 "Print is a medium that is based in drawing which is my forte, and print gives my work a refined, finished quality.
 Everything printed seems so intentional and I love that in printmaking the technical aspect is highly important along with concept.
 But the best part of print is the comradery of printmakers.
 Everyone is so supportive! - Ken Li, Print Media major